gitlabhq/gitlabhq/doc/api/issues.md

 + `milestone_id` (optional) - The ID of a milestone to assign issue
 + `labels` (optional) - Comma-separated label names for an issue

-Will return created issue with status `201 Created` on success, or `404 Not found` on fail.
+Return values:

++ `201 Created` on success and the newly created project issue
++ `400 Bad Request` if the required attribute title is not given
++ `401 Unauthorized` if user is not authenticated
++ `404 Not Found` if project ID not found

 ## Edit issue

-Update an existing project issue.
+Updates an existing project issue.
+This function is also used to mark an issue as closed.

 ```
 PUT /projects/:id/issues/:issue_id